 2. Armor of God

 God reminds us not to go into the day without being prepared and equipped for battle.
 He tells us to take up his full armor in order to stand against the enemy’s schemes.
 Each piece has a specific purpose and is designed for our protection and covering.
-Just as a soldier would not go to battle unprepared, we also should be fully ready for the attacks we will face.
+Just as a soldier would not go to battle unprepared, we also should be fully ready for the attacks we will face through the armor of God for spiritual battles.

 “Put on the full armor of God, that you may be able to stand against the schemes of the devil.
 For our struggle is not against flesh and blood, but against the rulers, against the powers, against the world forces of this darkness, against the spiritual forces of wickedness in the heavenly places.
 Take up the full armor of God, so that you will be able to resist in the evil day, and having done everything, to stand firm.
 Stand firm therefore, having girded your loins with truth, and having put on the breastplate of righteousness, and having shod your feet with the preparation of the gospel of peace, in addition to all, taking up the shield of faith with which you will be able to extinguish all the flaming arrows of the evil one.
 And take the helmet of salvation and the sword of the Spirit, which is the word of God.”
 (Ephesians 6:11-17).